Cleveland Torso Murderer: John Doe III

 On July 22, 1936, the severely decomposed, decapitated remains of a white male were located near a homeless camp in the Big Creek area of Brooklyn, west of Cleveland.
 This was the only known West Side victim of the Torso Murderer.
 Police conducted a thorough search of the area and found the man's head, which was a skull at that point.
 Cheaply made, bloodstained clothing was found nearby.
 A pathologist discovered a large quantity of dried blood that had seeped into the ground beneath the man's body, indicating he was killed at that location.

-For the first time the murderer had ventured far away from Kingsbury Run, and instead of transporting the victim, he had killed him in the place he was discovered.
-The victim's long hair, poor clothing and location near a homeless camp suggested he was one of the many vagrants who rode in and out of Cleveland on the nearby railroad tracks.
+For the first time the murderer had ventured far away from Kingsbury Run, and instead of transporting the victim had killed him in the place he was discovered.
+The victim's long hair, poor clothing and location near the homeless camp suggested he was one of the many vagrants who rode in and out of Cleveland on the nearby railroad tracks.
 However, the advanced state of decay of the body made it impossible to get any fingerprints, and the head would have been decomposed and unrecognizable by that point.
 Searches through missing persons reports were unsuccessful.
 The unidentified male became known as John Doe III.
 (Note: The victim was believed to be a 40-year-old man.
 Clothing was muddied and piled up next to the head, ten feet from the nude body, in an isolated East Side woodland section.
 There were bloodstains on the coat and blue polo shirt, part of the clothing found with the head.
 Coroner A. J. Pearse said that the preliminary investigation disclosed that there was some doubt that the man was murdered.
 Not a single clue was found with the body other than the clothing.)

 John Doe IV

 A homeless person discovered two halves of a male torso and lower legs floating in a stagnant pool near East 37th Street while waiting for an eastbound freight train.
 The torso was removed and sent to the morgue, where the coroner noted the body had been severed between the third and fourth cervical vertebrae as well as between the third and fourth lumbar vertebrae.
 A search was made for the rest of the body.
-Police found a dirty felt hat labelled 'Laudy's Smart Shop, Bellevue, Ohio', which appeared to have blood spots on the top.
+Police found a dirty felt hat labelled "Laudy's Smart Shop, Bellevue, Ohio", which appeared to have blood spots on the top.
 A blue work shirt, covered with blood, was found wrapped in newspaper along the bank of the creek where the body was found.
-A fire crew dredged the water in the creek in attempt to locate more parts of the body.
+A fire crew dredged the water in the creek in an attempt to locate more parts of the body.
 The head was never found, nor the body identified.
 The victim's kidneys and stomach were removed, as were his genitals.
 The coroner declared the probable cause of death as decapitation.
 The unidentified male became known as John Doe IV.